-The immense amount of work done during this long project produced a package of results like the EPR Handbook 2013, whose main body describes the entire 4-step process of the Performance Regime (from data collection to billing/invoicing) and legal aspects.
-It helps potential users of the system to understand quickly what they should put in place to implement it, and what they should expect in terms of both needed resources and possible results.
+The immense amount of work done during this long project produced a package of results, such as the EPR Handbook 2013, the main body of which describes the entire 4-step process of the Performance Regime (from data collection to billing/invoicing) as well as legal aspects.
+It helps potential users of the system to understand quickly what they should put in place to implement it, and what they should expect both in terms of needed resources and possible results.

 The EPR tool was developed within TIS to support the EPR process as described in the handbook, make all necessary calculations and deliver any reports needed.

 EPR 4-step process

 Stakeholder feedback has overall been very consistent.
 Although Step 4 of the process (application of financial penalties) is not a priority and is not likely to be applied in the short/medium term, the rules, processes and tools that are part of the first three steps are considered to bring great added value.